Ingram New Works Project FAQ

 What happens after I submit?

-You will be notified by email that we received your application.
+You will be notified by email that we have received your application.
 Finalists will be notified by email, and many finalists will be asked to take part in Zoom interviews.
 A public announcement of the 2025/26 Lab playwrights will be made in late July/early August.

 What is the deadline for submissions?

-The submission deadline is Friday, May 30 at 5pm CST.
+The submission deadline is Friday, June 26 at 5pm CST.

 What if my question isn’t answered in this FAQ?